Toshio Motoya: Political involvement

-A vigorous supporter of Liberal Democratic Party Prime Minister Shinzō Abe and fierce critic of former Democratic Party of Japan Prime Minister Naoto Kan, Motoya is linked with right-wing political causes in Japan, and views the country's involvement in World War II in a generally positive light.
+A vigorous supporter of Liberal Democratic Party Prime Minister Shinzō Abe and fierce critic of former Democratic Party of Japan Prime Minister Naoto Kan, Motoya is linked to right-wing political causes in Japan, and views the country's involvement in World War II in a generally positive light.

-Motoya publishes a magazine called Apple Town, portions of which are translated into English, which is distributed through the APA Group's network of properties and which focuses on economic and foreign policy issues.
+Motoya published a magazine called Apple Town, portions of which are translated into English, which is distributed through the APA Group's network of properties and which focuses on economic and foreign policy issues.
 In the magazine, Motoya, under the pen-name Seiji Fuji, has written essays urging increases in Japan's defense budget and suggesting that Japan's movement against nuclear power generation, which gathered momentum following the Fukushima nuclear accident, is part of a plot by the United States.

-Motoya also expressed his political views through the website distribution of Apple Town magazine.
+He also expressed his political views through the website distribution of Apple Town magazine.

-Motoya has close ties to former Japanese Air Self-Defense Force chief Toshio Tamogami, who was forced to resign amid controversy after an essay he wrote defending Japan's involvement in World War II came to public attention in 2008.
+Motoya had close ties to former Japan Air Self-Defense Force chief Toshio Tamogami, who was forced to resign amid controversy after an essay he wrote defending Japan's involvement in World War II came to public attention in 2008.
 Tamogami's essay, which argued Japan was forcibly drawn into World War II by Chiang Kai-shek and Franklin D. Roosevelt, had been written as part of an essay competition Motoya organized and sponsored under the theme "True Interpretation of Modern History".
 Motoya was also the head of the judging panel which awarded Tamogami the competition's ¥3 million first prize.
 After the revelation of Tamogami's involvement in the essay competition caused a political and media storm in Japan, Motoya defended the competition, saying it was motivated to have "proper historical views pave the way for Japan" to reinvent itself as a "true independent state".
 Further cause of political controversy was the revelation that 98 of the competition's 235 entrants were members of Japan's armed forces, including Tamogami and 77 other officers in Japan's air force.
 A book published by Motoya, The Shocking Truth About Modern History, containing 13 essays selected from the competition field, including Tamogami's winning entry, went on sale in late 2008 at bookstores and APA hotels.

-Controversies
+Views

 Denialist statements of Japanese wartime atrocities

 In an interview series named "Big Talk", Motoya expressed his view that "Japanese aggression, the Nanjing Massacre, and comfort women" were "fabricated stories" or "fictitious".
 Under the pen-name Seiji Fuji, Motoya also published a book named Theoretical Modern History: The Real History of Japan.
 In the book, Motoya reiterated his belief that the Nanjing Massacre and comfort women were falsehoods created by China and Korea.
 In addition, he discussed attracting millions of tourists from countries like China and Korea, and said he "will provide support to the maximum degree" to the Abe administration which can be used against China and Korea on these historical issues.
 Some Chinese tourist organizations are boycotting the chain.